S. 1626: National Landslide Preparedness Act Reauthorization Act of 2025

 2

-It defines atmospheric rivers, atmospheric river flooding events, and extreme precipitation events, giving agencies common language to use when planning for landslide risk.
+Defines atmospheric rivers, atmospheric river flooding events, and extreme precipitation events — rain exceeding the 5-year recurrence level for a location — giving agencies common language for landslide planning.

 3

-The national landslide strategy must assess how atmospheric river flooding and extreme precipitation threaten life and property through landslides.
+The first national landslide strategy published after enactment must assess how atmospheric river flooding and extreme precipitation threaten life and property through landslides, in consultation with the Commerce Department.

 4

-The national landslide hazards database must identify places needing more risk assessment, including areas affected by changing hydrology, geologic activity, and poor monitoring.
+The national landslide hazards database must identify areas needing more assessment, including places at risk from changing hydrology, geologic activity, thawing permafrost, glacial retreat, and poor monitoring or thin data.

 5